bastiankrohg/machine-learning/README.md

 # personal
-This repository contains projects for personal use or experimenting.
+This repository contains projects for personal use, school work or pure experimenting.